rezaarezvan/AFA-Benchmark/README.md

 - modular.
 Rerun specific parts of the pipeline when needed.
 - extensible.
 Implement the correct `Protocol` and you're good to go!

+## Limitations

+- Only evaluation of _hard budget_ methods
+- Only classification, no regression tasks

 ## Quick Start

 ```bash